alciarro93/gitbook2pdf.net/README.md

 ## Roadmap
 - [x] Add Changelog
 - [x] Add License
-- [x] Add different pdf component for HTML to PDF feature
+- [x] Add new pdf component for HTML to PDF feature
-- [ ] Add CSS to style the pdf
+- [ ] Fill assets/css/style.css to improve the look of the generated pdf
 - [ ] Multi-language Support

 See the [open issues](https://github.com/alciarro93/gitbook2pdf.net/issues) for a full list of proposed features (and known issues).